nstuyvesant/time-and-billing/README.md

 ## Known Limitations
 - Salesforce limits the number of queries, data manipulation language (DML), and REST Callouts on a per hour basis.
 The code is designed to bulkify requests often at the expense of simplicity.
-- This integration will not detect Tempo Work Logs deleted that were previously synchronized.
 - When deploying code from Salesforce Sandbox to Production, pick "Run specified tests" and paste TimeAndBillingMonthlySpec,TimeAndBillingSpec,TimeAndBillingServiceSpec,TimeAndBillingDailySpec into the text area field then click OK.